-Domestic PEP - a PEP who is or has been entrusted with prominent public functions in the Isle of Man and any family members or close associates of that person regardless of the location of those family members or close associates
+Domestic PEP - a PEP who is or has been entrusted with prominent public functions in the Isle of Man and family members or close associates of that person regardless of location of those family members or close associates.

-Foreign PEP - a PEP who is or has been entrusted with prominent public functions outside the Isle of Man and any family members or close associates of that person regardless of the location of those family members or close associates
+Foreign PEP - a PEP who is or has been entrusted with prominent public functions outside the Isle of Man and any family members or close associates of that person regardless of the location of those family members or close associates.

 Politically exposed persons are defined in paragraph 3 of the Code and include natural persons who are or have been entrusted with prominent public functions and their immediate family members and close associates.
 This definition would include royal families as persons entrusted with prominent public functions.
+The following definitions are set out in the Code.